Teja-Nalukurthi/Arvyax_Assignment/README.md

 To replace with a real ambient field recording, simply swap in any WAV/MP3 file at that path and update `pubspec.yaml` if the filename changes.

 ---

-## Tradeoffs & What I'd Improve with Two More Days

-### What I'd change

-1. **Real ambient audio** – Record or license a proper binaural/nature loop.
-The synthesised sine wave placeholder works but lacks warmth.

-2. **Image caching** – Add `cached_network_image` for offline thumbnail support and smoother loading, instead of relying on `Image.network`.

-3. **Background audio continuity** – Wrap the audio player in a foreground service (Android) / background audio session (iOS) so the session survives app backgrounding.
-Currently the timer pauses when the app is killed.

-4. **Session pause on background** – Implement `AppLifecycleListener` to pause the timer when the app enters the background and resume it when it returns to the foreground (Bonus Option 1).

-5. **Animations** – Elevate the breathing animation with a `Lottie` or custom `CustomPainter` particle effect for a more premium feel.

-6. **Error states** – Add proper error UI for Hive read failures and network image timeouts with retry logic.

-7. **Accessibility** – Label all interactive elements with `Semantics` widgets and test with `TalkBack`/`VoiceOver` (Bonus Option 5).